RaspberryPiFoundation/scratch-curriculum/en-GB/rock-band/index.md

 ![screenshot](images/band-save.png)

+(If you don't have a Scratch account, you can save a copy of your project by clicking 'Download to your computer' instead).

 # Step 2: The Stage { .activity }

 The __stage__ is the area on the left, and is where your project comes to life.
 Think of it as a performance area, just like a real stage!